mlrun/katacoda-scenarios/00-tutorial/1-mlrun-basics/run2.md

 **Explore progress, results and artifacts - [Open MLRun UI](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].[[KATACODA_DOMAIN]]/mlrun/projects/coda-[[HOST_SUBDOMAIN]]/jobs/monitor-jobs/gen-iris)**

+Zoom into the specific run and select the `artifacts` tab

 <img src="./assets/mlrun-ui.png" alt="mlrun-ui" width="400"/>

 > Note: The UI is installed on the remote k8s cluster or the managed MLRun service, it can be installed as local docker image